 A physician-led, patient-centered program that allows a physician to perform joint replacements in the outpatient setting through a clinically coordinated care pathway with evidence-based protocols.

-U.S. market statistics on hip, knee and shoulder replacements indicate a steady increase and emerging trend with ‘Young Actives’, patients in 45 –64 age group.
+U.S. market statistics on hip, knee and shoulder replacements indicate a steady increase and emerging trend with ‘Young Actives’, patients in the 45 –64 age group.
 Knee replacements rose from 264K in 1997 to 719K in 2010 and more than tripled among the ‘Young Actives’ group.

 Since 1998, USPI has been an industry leader in the short–stay surgical business.
 We continue to maintain our commitment to our physician partnerships and the critical alignment that allow us to collectively deliver the highest quality care with outstanding service to our patients.
 We serve over one million patients in our facilities each year, and are able to leverage our experience, size, and scope to deliver best practices for joint arthroplasty procedures.